nuuuwan/lk_law/data/doc/bills/2019-08-26-prevention-of-offences-relating--afe06048/README.summary.md

-# 📄  Prevention of Offences Relating to Sports  - GS

-Bill published on **2019-08-26**.

 - The document is a bill titled "Prevention of Offences Relating to Sports" from the Democratic Socialist Republic of Sri Lanka.
 - It aims to prevent match-fixing, corruption, illegal manipulation, and illegal betting in sports.
 - The bill proposes the appointment of a Special Investigations Unit to investigate these offences.